inspec/inspec-aws/docs/resources/aws_api_gateway_stage.md

 # aws\_api\_gateway\_stage

-Use the `aws_api_gateway_stage` InSpec audit resource to test properties of the singular resource of AWS ApiGateway Stage.
+Use the `aws_api_gateway_stage` InSpec audit resource to test properties of a single AWS API Gateway stage.

-The AWS::ApiGateway::Stage resource deploys an API Gateway RestApi resource to a stage so that clients can call the API over the internet.
+The `AWS::ApiGateway::Stage` resource deploys an API Gateway REST API resource to a stage so that clients can call the API over the internet.
 The stage acts as an environment.

 ## Syntax